Kava-Labs/kava/x/precisebank/README.md

 $$ -C < r' - r < C$$

-This implies that $q$ must be $0$ as there is no integer $q$ that satisfies the inequality.
+This implies that $q$ must be $0$ as there is no other integer $q$ that satisfies the inequality.

 $$ -C < q * C < C$$

 $$q = 0$$

+$$ r' - r = 0$$

 Therefore, the remainder does not change during a transfer.

-$$ r' - r = 0$$

 #### Reserve

+The reserve account must be updated to reflect the change in the total supply of fractional units.

+The change in reserve is determined by the change in the fractional units of the two accounts.

 $$(b'(R)-b(R)) \cdot C = f'(1) - f(1) + f'(2) - f(2)$$

+For $f'(1)$, we can represent the new fractional balance as:

 $$f'(1) = f(1) - a \mod{C}$$